 We use filtered and sterilised rain-water harvested from the roof and stored in an underground reservoir.

-For those who like to make artisan bread, as we do, adding some of your kefir after filtering to the dough makes a lovely softer crumb.
+For those who like to make artisan-bread, as we do, adding some of your kefir filtrate to the dough makes a lovely softer crumb.
 The good wife wants to know whether it's simply the dairy, or the bacteria that are helping to predigest the gluten.
 We need to experiment more.

 Sourdough has a mind of its own though, as even experienced bakers will tell you.
 Once you know how to make kefir and prepare your own artisan-bread you'll never go back to the commercial loaf.

-Some things in life cannot be hurried, though we humans are forever looking for more short-cuts, and some are okay but not with making a probiotic, nor when baking a decent loaf of bread.
+Some things in life cannot be hurried, though we humans are forever looking for more short-cuts; a few are okay but not when making a probiotic, nor whilst baking a decent loaf of bread.

 To have less and live more is part of our philosophy of life.
 It's perfectly expressed when forest bathing too.
 Take time to smell the roses; the ghastly alternative is stress, nervous-breakdowns and psychiatric medication.

 We make a number of different kefir smoothies; all have a quarter of a banana and half a teaspoon of honey.
-I am prediabetic so I have to keep the glycemic load down.
-Raised blood-glucose from chronic excessive carbohydrate consumption is a killer; literally.
+Those who are prediabetic must keep the glycemic-load down.
+Raised blood glucose from chronic excessive carbohydrate consumption is a killer; literally.

-How to make kefir, the easiest probiotic in my opinion, in your own kitchen; sauerkraut is an alternative but a lot more long-winded.
+How to make kefir, the easiest probiotic in my opinion, in your own kitchen is not higher mathematics; sauerkraut is an alternative but a lot more long-winded.